 Why is it a big deal?

-The U.S. non-farm payrolls (NFP) is a monthly report that measures the number of workers employed in non-farming sectors manufacturing, services, or construction.
+The NFP is a monthly report that measures the number of workers employed in non-farming sectors manufacturing, services, or construction.

 It’s typically released together with the unemployment rate and wage growth estimates.
-Taken together, these major data points provide useful insights on Uncle Sam’s labor market trends.
+Taken together, these major data points provide useful insights into Uncle Sam’s labor market trends.

 What happened last time?